-- 15.1 The thesis shall comply with the following conditions: - a) The thesis should be written in English except students in the Department of Chinese Language and Literature.
-Students who pursue research work in areas that are related to the social or cultural environment of China or European countries, or those who can demonstrate a need to use Chinese or a language other than English to write their theses should seek prior approval from the Graduate School via the Faculty, Department and Principal Supervisor upon commencement or within six months from commencement of studies by respectively completing the Commencement Form or Request for Change of Language for Writing Thesis.
+15.1 The thesis shall comply with the following conditions:

+- a) The thesis should be written in English except students in the Department of Chinese Language and Literature.
+Students who pursue research work in areas that are related to the social or cultural environment of China or European countries, or those who can demonstrate a need to use Chinese or a language other than English to write their theses should seek prior approval from the Graduate School via the Faculty/School, Department and Principal Supervisor upon commencement of studies.
 Justifications must be provided.
-If approved, students are required to produce a translation of the abstract in English.
-Applications submitted after the said period will not be considered.

-- b) The thesis shall form an original contribution to knowledge in the given discipline.
-The originality shall be shown either by the discovery of new facts or theories or by the demonstration of innovative, critical thinking. - c) The thesis shall not incorporate published work by the candidate unless the work was published subsequent to the registration of the candidate for the degree of Doctor of Philosophy. - d) The thesis shall be the candidate's own account of his/her research and shall be accompanied by a declaration to this effect signed by the candidate. - e) Where a candidate's research work is part of a collaborative project, the thesis must clearly indicate the candidate's individual contribution and the extent of collaboration. - f) A candidate shall not submit work that has previously been included in a thesis, dissertation or report submitted to the University or any other institution in support of an application for a degree, a diploma or other qualification. - g) The thesis shall be suitable for publication either as submitted or in an amended form.
+If approved, students are required to produce a translation of the abstract in English. - b) Students may also apply to change the language for writing the theses within 6 months from the commencement of studies by completing the form Request for Change of Language for Writing Thesis.
+Applications endorsed by the Dean, Department Head and Principal Supervisor should be submitted to the Graduate School for approval.
+Applications submitted after the said period will not be considered. - c) The thesis shall form an original contribution to knowledge in the given discipline.
+The originality shall be shown either by the discovery of new facts or theories or by the demonstration of innovative, critical thinking. - d) The thesis shall not incorporate published work by the candidate unless the work was published subsequent to the registration of the candidate for the degree of Doctor of Philosophy. - e) The thesis shall be the candidate's own account of his/her research and shall be accompanied by a declaration to this effect signed by the candidate. - f) Where a candidate's research work is part of a collaborative project, the thesis must clearly indicate the candidate's individual contribution and the extent of collaboration. - g) A candidate shall not submit work that has previously been included in a thesis, dissertation or report submitted to the University or any other institution in support of an application for a degree, a diploma or other qualification. - h) The thesis shall be suitable for publication either as submitted or in an amended form.